fsprojects/FSharp.Formatting/docs/content/commandline.md

   * `--dlls` -  List of `dll` input files.
   * `--output` -  Output directory.
-  * `--layoutRoots` -  Search directory list for the DotLiquid Engine templates.
+  * `--templatesDir` -  Directory for the DotLiquid Engine partials.

 ### Other options